Day 1: Pohang | Mon, May 11

 Meeting Room 206, 2F, HICO

-PATA Policy Forum (Invitation Only)
+PATA Policy Forum – powered by MMGY Global (Invitation Only)

 Meeting Room 205, 2F, HICO